-Yes, it takes determination to get to the Togean Islands, but believe us, it takes much more determination to leave.
-Island-hop from one forested golden-beach beauty to the next, where hammocks are plentiful, the fish is fresh and the welcome is homey.
-Most islands have only one or two family-run guesthouses that can accommodate just a few people, while popular Kadidiri has a small but lively beach scene with night-time bonfires and cold beers all around.
-The surrounding sea of Teluk Tomini is still recovering from its past brushes with cyanide and dynamite fishing, but the corals are coming back and most divers and snorkellers are thrilled with the rich diversity of marine life they find.
+It takes determination to get to the Togean Islands – but it takes far more determination to leave.
+You'll hop from one forested golden-beach island to the next, where hammocks are plentiful, worries scarce and the welcome genuine.
+Most islands have only a few family-run guesthouses, while popular Kadidiri has a small but lively beach scene with night-time bonfires and cold beers all around.

-When you decide to pull yourself out of the water, there’s a surprising variety of wildlife to look for in the undisturbed and wild jungles, as well as other remote beaches to find and even an active volcano to climb on Una Una (by day trip).
-Seven or so ethnic groups share this region, but all are happy see visitors and are exceptionally hospitable.
+On land, there’s a surprising variety of wildlife to look for in the undisturbed and wild jungles, as well as other remote beaches to find.
+Around seven ethnic groups share this region, but all are happy to see visitors and are exceptionally hospitable.